gllil/branches/README.md

 ## App languages
 Using solid js framework [click here](https://start.solidjs.com/getting-started/what-is-solidstart) for documentation.
+Check version for correct documentation.

 Using tailwinds for CSS [click here](https://tailwindcss.com/docs/installation) for documentation.

 Using firebase for backend database and for authentication.
 This is a serverless backend.
-Using firebase hosting, firebase functions, & firebase authentication. [click here](https://firebase.google.com/docs/build) for documentation.
+Using firebase hosting, firebase cloud firestore, firebase cloud functions, & firebase authentication. [click here](https://firebase.google.com/docs/build) for documentation.
+Check version for correct documentation.

 ## Usage